 Estrogen also aids in the production of collagen which affects the elasticity of skin and hair growth.
 Supplementing estrogen deficiencies with bioidentical hormones can prevent osteopenia and osteoporosis.
 It also increases HDL, the good cholesterol.
 Some studies have indicated that a deficiency in estrogen can contribute to metabolic syndrome, obesity, and even cardiovascular disease.

 Bioidentical estrogen can be taken as a capsule or used as a cream where it will be absorbed through the skin.
 It should be taken/applied in the morning.
 Dosages are determined by your labs and by your symptoms.

 Progesterone supplementation has many benefits.
 It has a calming effect on the mind and body.
-Depleted amounts can cause mood swings and increased anxiety and/or depression.
+Depleted amounts can cause insomnia, mood swings, and increased anxiety and/or depression.

 This hormone is produced primarily in the ovaries, but a small amount is also made by the adrenal glands.

 Progesterone also has many long-term health benefits.
 It can help to prevent overgrowth of certain cells (which can protect against some cancers) and helps protect against nerve damage.
 Additionally, it acts as a neurosteroid which plays an important part in brain function and the ability to handle stress.